JD Admissions FAQ

 When is the law school application available?

-The application for Fall 2018 is now available on LSAC.
-The priority deadline is
+The application becomes available every fall through LSAC.
+The priority deadline

 When do I take the LSAT?